elizlotto/Hackathon/README.md

-# Hackathon
+This is a Chrome extension that lets users choose how frequently they want to be reminded to get up and move.

-CS hackathon - create a chrome extension that tells you to move based on user input.
+At the selected interview, a reminder shows up with links to stretches.